HaikuTeam/animator/QA.md

 I can create a brand new account
 Before verifying my email address, I see an error when logging in After verifying my email address, I can log in
-When I first log in, I see template project haikudos The template project shows an animated thumbnail even if no local content exists I can open the template project without a problem
+When I first log in, I see template project "haikudos" The template project shows an animated thumbnail even if no local content exists I can open the template project without a problem

-Free user UX (test while logged in as a free user)
+Free User UX (while logged in as a free user)

-A counter in the top right corner indicates how much of my private project limit I'm using with a CTA to go pro If I load the dashboard while offline, I receive an error with a CTA to go pro If I am at or over the private project limit:
+A counter in the top right corner indicates how much of my private project limit I'm using with a CTA to go pro If I load the dashboard while offline, I receive an error with a CTA to go pro If I am at or over the private project limit: When I try to publish a new project for the first time, I cannot select "Private" with a CTA to go pro
- - When I try to publish a new project for the first time, I cannot select "Private" with a CTA to go pro
+If I am at or over the private project limit: For public projects, if I try to toggle Public->Private in the share modal, I receive a notice with a CTA to go pro
- - For public projects, if I try to toggle Public->Private in the share modal, I receive a notice with a CTA to go pro
+If I am at or over the private project limit: For existing private projects, I am able to toggle Private->Public->Private as desired
- - For existing private projects, I am able to toggle Private->Public->Private as desired If I try to offline export a project with Cmd+E or the project menu, I am blocked with a CTA to go pro When I publish a project, the Video option is grayed out and the GIF option is lower quality (15 FPS)
+If I try to offline export a project with Cmd+E or the project menu, I am blocked with a CTA to go pro When I publish a project, the Video option is grayed out and the GIF option is lower quality (15 FPS)

-Paid user UX (test while logged in as a paid user)
+Paid User UX (while logged in as a paid user)

 No counter appears in the top right corner indicating a private project limit I can load the dashboard while offline